 c.
-The minimum credit hours requirement for the award of Executive M.B.A. shall be 60 credit hours beyond the degree specified in the admission requirements
+The minimum credit hours requirement for the award of M.B.A.
+(21⁄2 years) shall be 75 credit hours, for the award of M.B.A.
+(31⁄2 years) shall be 96 credit hours and for the award of Executive M.B.A. shall be 66 credit hours beyond the degree specified in the admission requirements.